How We Got Here

 In December of 2014, the City Council provided direction to staff to expand the UGB for jobs, parks and schools.
 The expansion would add 924 acres to the UGB northwest of Randy Papé Beltline and Highway 99, and 35 acres in the Santa Clara area.
 Most of the expansion would help meet the city’s projected land need for large business sites during the next 20 years.
 It would also provide 54 acres for a future school site in the Bethel School District, as well as 257 acres for future community parks (222 acres for Golden Gardens Park, and 35 acres for Santa Clara Community Park).

 On July 20, 2015, as a result of new information, the City Council gave direction to staff to establish a Eugene-specific UGB with no expansion for single-family homes.
+This decision was supported by considerable technical information.
 Council also requested that staff pursue a growth monitoring program, improve the land use code for needed housing development and begin urban reserve planning for longer term (50 years) population growth.

 2016 - Multi-family Strategies + UGB Adoption Package Outreach